Bitcoin recoups some losses in Asia after plunging on Chinese crackdown

-(Adds dollar signs in 2nd paragraph, dropped word to quote in 6th paragraph)

-HONG KONG (Reuters) - Bitcoin regained some ground on Tuesday, a day after touching a two-week low after China’s central bank reaffirmed a crackdown on cryptocurrencies and restricted trading channels for Chinese residents.
+HONG KONG (Reuters) -Bitcoin regained some ground on Tuesday, a day after touching a two-week low when China’s central bank reaffirmed a crackdown on cryptocurrencies and restricted trading channels for Chinese residents.

 Monday’s sell-off was sparked by an announcement from the Peoples Bank of China saying it had summoned China’s largest banks and payment firms urging them to crack down harder on cryptocurrency trading.